voodooattack/when-ts/README.md

 #### External inputs

 `when` supports external inputs via the `@input` decorator.
-External inputs are readonly variables that are recorded as part of the state, but never manually
+External inputs are readonly variables that are recorded as part of the state, but never manually updated.

 #### Note on Recombination